CURRENT PHASE: CONSTRUCTION OF PHASE 2

 - Street improvements to widen Ellsworth Road to three lanes in each direction from Walnut to Ryan

 - Traffic signal improvements

 CURRENT TRAFFIC IMPACT

-The construction has been broken into phases, as follows, with a tentative timeline for each.
+The construction of this phase (Phase 2) has been broken into phases, as follows, with a tentative updated timeline for each below.
 Initial work is currently taking place off the roadway to work on traffic signals and placing temporary pavement on the shoulder to accommodate the traffic through the intersection during construction.

-- Phase 1/2 (Feb-Aug) – Underground of SRP electric, temporary asphalt on shoulders and traffic signal improvements
+- Phase 1/2 (Feb-Nov) – Underground of SRP electric, temporary asphalt on shoulders and traffic signal improvements - COMPLETE

-- Phase 3 (Aug-Sep) – Construct the northeast corner of the intersection
+- Phase 3 (Dec-Jan) – Construct the northeast corner of the intersection - IN PROGRESS

-- Phase 4 (Sep-Octg) – Construct the southeast section of the intersection
+- Phase 4 (Dec-Jan) – Construct the southeast section of the intersection - IN PROGRESS

-- Phase 5 (Oct-Dec) – Construct the west side of Ellsworth Road in the project area
+- Phase 5 (Jan-Feb) – Construct the west side of Ellsworth Road in the project area

-- Phase 7 (Early 2019) – Final paving and striping of the intersection
+- Phase 7 (Early Spring 2019) – Final paving and striping of the intersection